See the 12 key principles that guide the Campus Alberta Quality Council

 Council respects the foundational role of academic freedom in the provision of high quality degree programs.

-Peer evaluation is an essential component of Council’s evaluation of degree programs.
+Peer review is an essential component of all of Council’s evaluation processes.

 Consultation with stakeholders is an integral part of degree program development, appraisal, and monitoring.

 Council exhibits and promotes appreciation of institutional diversity and respect for institutional autonomy.